empiricompany/openmage-mm_monacoeditor/README.md

 - Emmet a fast and efficient toolkit for HTML and CSS coding, providing shorthand abbreviations for quick code expansion.
 - Tailwindccs Intellisense providing intelligent auto-completion, suggestions, and tooltips for Tailwind CSS classes

+## Configuration
+Monaco Editor is enabled by default in all supported content.

+**System -> Content Management -> Monaco Editor Options**

+- Enable/disabled Monaco Editor [enabled]
+- Enable/disabled Tailwindcss Intellisense [enabled]
+- Configure Tailwindcss Prefix [disabled]
+    - Set Custom Tailwindcss Prefix ['tw-']

 ## Known issues:

-- The insert widget, insert image, and insert variable buttons not works
+- The insert widget, insert image, and insert variable buttons not works.

 - There is a problem with prototypejs that inserts the Array.prototype.include method and conflicts with Monaco.
 It should have been resolved, although it may not be the best solution, but it works!

 ## DEMO